asciamanna/asciamanna.github.io/_drafts/the-problem-with-software-metrics.md

 ### Lacking Team Input

-These metrics lack the individual team's input.
+These metrics lack the cross-functional team's input.
 The team knows how to best improve themselves, and if any metrics will assist them in doing so.
-By making the team aware of what problem the organization is trying to solve they may be able to help come up with a better way to address the problem.
+By making the team aware of what problem the organization is trying to solve they may be able to devise a better approach to addressing the problem.
 Instead these metrics are used so that the leadership of the organization can address problems for the cross-functional team.
 Again, these are well-meaning decisions.
-Maybe the organizational leadership is trying to address an organization wide issue or trying to allow the team to focus on story work instead of addressing the issue.
+Maybe the organizational leadership is trying to address an organization-wide issue or trying to allow the team to focus on story work instead of addressing the issue.
 However this can result in disenfranchising the team and taking away their ownership.

 ### Too Low Level